nodemailer/redfour/README.md

 We welcome pull requests!
 Please lint your code.

 ## Release History
-* 1.1.0 add Lock.extend, promisified interface, check for replication
+* 1.1.0 add Lock.extendLock, promisified interface, wait for replication
 * 1.0.2-ioredis Forked from redfour and switch node_redis with ioredis
 * 1.0.2 Don't use `instanceof` to determine if the `redis` constructor option is of type `redis.RedisClient`.